This is the kind of phobia that feels inescapable.

 The night sky was the trigger

-Maybe I stared a little too long.
+Maybe I gazed a little too long.
 But as I did I was overwhelmed by the sense of inevitable doom.
 The magnitude of the universe didn’t fill me with awe but a complete lack of control.
 I no longer felt part of the universe but a prisoner of it.

 From this day forward, I spent every waking moment tying to wrap my head around this new nightmare I called existence.
 It would last for months.